-19. Make a scarecrow
+18. Make a Scarecrow

 Scarecrows have been working for many, many years to keep pests out of the garden and to protect your harvest.

-I must say, the only downside to a scarecrow is that they might take you off guard.
+They are very easy to make.
+I must say, the only downside to a scarecrow is that they might scare people.

-We used one our first year gardening, and I haven’t used one since.
+We used one during our first year of gardening, and I haven’t used one since.
 Every time I walked out in the garden it scared me half to death because I always thought there was someone standing in the middle of the garden.

+Another effective way to keep deer out of the garden is cleanliness.
 By keeping your garden area clean, you are making it less homey for deer.

 See, the deer will bed down in tall grass.
 So if you leave lots of tall grass around they’ll think it is there as a great bed for them.

-Also, pick your fruits and vegetables when they are ripe.
+Also, pick your fruits and vegetables immediately when they are ripe.
 If you leave fresh veggies just laying around, the deer will think it is a free meal for them.

 Finally, discard your crops after harvest.
 Deer like the plants themselves too.
 So if you get rid of them as soon as you’re done with them then it should keep them out of your garden.

+You can stack up pallets at the tree line to make it look like deer have to climb things to get in or get out of the property.
 Because deer are not avid climbers, like a goat is, they prefer to not have to deal with those challenges and will move on to look for food elsewhere.